utkarsh20043/Robotics_SELF_Project/README.md

 this algorithm has very important application in the field of robotics for path planning.

 c.
 2-DOF manipulator and inverse kinematics:
-This code is to understand and implement inverse kinematics in a code.
+This code is to visualize and implement inverse kinematics in a code.
 2 DOF manipulator is taken just as an example for demonstrating application of inverse kinematics.

 d.
 Inverse algebraic manipulator control: